textspur/prompting_open_llm/README.md

 - **Functions for Text Classification**: Includes functions for zero-shot and one-shot text classification, demonstrating the versatility of the model.
 - **Example Runs**: Provides example runs for both zero-shot and few-shot text classification using the model.

-### Example_tweets_sentiment_zephyr-7b-alpha.ipynb
+### Example20231211_tweets_sentiment_neuralChat.ipynb

-This notebook delves deeper into using the Zephyr-7b-alpha model for sentiment analysis of tweets.
+This notebook delves deeper into using the neuralChat model for sentiment analysis of tweets.
 It is optimized for Google Colab's A100 GPU.